vivekteega/flowallet-testnet/README.md

 ## FLO Blockchain API Operations
 `floBlockchainAPI` object method can be used to send/recieve data to/from blockchain.
 These functions are asynchronous and return a promise.
 Contains the following functions.

+#### Important: FLO Blockchain API operations have all been promisified.
+All output needs to be handled using .then These operations do not return function return values.
+Once again, they resolve do not return.

 #### promisedAJAX
 	floBlockchainAPI.promisedAJAX(method, uri)
 `promisedAJAX` requests data using API